 The hardest months of my life weren’t wasted.
 The long-haul of hard taught me one important fact:

-Being beloved doesn’t always equal feeling loved.
+Being beloved by God doesn’t always equal feeling loved.

 What I knew and how I felt didn’t match.
 I knew I’m God’s dearly beloved child but I didn’t necessarily feel beloved.
 My problems didn’t feel fair but it wasn’t about fair.
 In truth, fair would equal eternal damnation.
 Grace allowed a temporary difficulty that would, in some not-recognizable-at-the-time way, mold me into a more Christ-like Leanna.